NASA Horizontal Integration Facility

 GMB provided architectural and engineering services for the design of the Horizontal Integration Facility (HIF) in Wallops Island, VA.
-The HIF building assembles Taurus II Rockets, manufactured by Orbital Sciences Corporation.
+The HIF building assembles Antares Rockets, manufactured by Orbital Sciences Corporation.
 GMB worked in conjunction with MARS and NASA on the project.
-The new facility was unveiled in March 2011
+The new facility was unveiled in March 2011.

-The new facility includes a high pressure gas system, a blast panel system, and an intumescent fire protection paint system.
+The new facility includes a high-pressure gas system, a blast panel system, and an intumescent fire protection paint system.
 The deep foundation system, which fully supports the building, incorporates the use of driven pre-cast concrete piles due to the low-bearing capacity of the soils on the island.
-The vehicle assembly bay and floor slab system is designed to accommodate the Taurus II transport system.
+The vehicle assembly bay and floor slab system is designed to accommodate the Antares transport system.
 The crane system includes a fully automated control system with the ability to operate both cranes simultaneously.

-The building design incorporates a full sprinkler system, and is currently under consideration for a deluge system that meets NASA requirements.
-The HIF building is also incorporated with explosion proof lighting and receptacles, as well as an accommodation for a mobile scrubber ventilation system.
+The building design incorporates a full sprinkler system and is incorporated with explosion-proof lighting and receptacles, as well as an accommodation for a mobile scrubber ventilation system.
 In addition, GMB provided a full stormwater management design to meet the requirements of NASA and the state of Virginia, and incorporates a design suitable for a coastal region.